CALL US TODAY! (225) 647-2747

 Step 1: Surface Preparation

 During surface preparation, it’s important to maintain a clean, dust-free environment.
-Any contaminants that settle on the surface of the substrate can affect bonding and adhesion.
+Any contaminants that settle on the substrate can negatively affect bonding and overall performance.

 Step 2: Material Selection